OctopusDeploy/blog/blog/2021-08/getting-started-with-configuration-as-code/index.md

 Let's walk through filling those values out:

 - **Git Repository**: This is the URL to your git repository, ending in `.git`.
 From GitHub, you can click the green **Code** button and get the web URL from the HTTPS selector on the dropdown.
-For this example, our URL is <!--ADD URL HERE-->
+For this example, our URL is `https://github.com/OctopusSamples/RandomQuotes.git`
 - **Default Branch Name**: Since we're backing our deployment process in source control, we need to define the default branch that our deployment process will pull from.
-For this example, we'll be using the `main` branch.
+For this example, we'll be using the `config-as-code-walkthrough` branch.
 - **Authentication**: There are two options for authentication - Username/Password and Personal Access Token.
 Personally, I've always preferred using PATs with GitHub, and will do so here as well.
 For instructions on creating a Personal Access Token, GitHub has a guide published [here](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 - **Git File Storage Directory**: This is the location in your repository where the deployment process files will be stored.
 It defaults to a folder called `.octopus` and a subfolder titled after the project name.
 We'll leave the default for now, but you could also customize it to contain your `.jenkins` and `.octopus` folders under a shared CI/CD directory in your repository for easy organization!